hoachnt/YanghoScript/README.md

 ## Important

-YanghoScript is in the early stages of development and may have some limitations and shortcomings.
-If you find any bugs or have suggestions for improvement, feel free to report them in the Issues section on GitHub.
+YanghoScript is in an early stage of development and may have some limitations and shortcomings.
+If you find any bugs or have suggestions for improvements, feel free to report them in the Issues section on GitHub.

+Don't forget that YanhoScript is a joke programming language.